-An analog to digital converter (ADC) as its name indicates is an electronic device which converts continuous time-varying analog signals into discrete-time digital signals so that they can easily be read by the digital devices.
+In this tutorial, we will discuss the analog to digital converter.
+An analog to digital converter (ADC), as its name indicates, is an electronic device that converts continuous time-varying analog signals into discrete-time digital signals so that they can easily be read by the digital devices.
 It has many applications in electronics projects.
-ADC converts the physical quantities of a real-world phenomenon into a digital language which is used in control systems, data computing, data transmission, and information processing.
-The figure below shows the input/ output relationship of an ADC.
+ADC converts the physical quantities of a real-world phenomenon into a digital language that is useful in control systems, data computing, data transmission, and information processing.
+The figure below shows the input/output relationship of an ADC.

 Analog to Digital Converter Introduction

-Usually, transducers are also used to convert the input analog variables in the form of currents or voltages.
-Basically, the digital numbers used here are binary i,e ‘0’ and ‘1’.
-The ‘0’ indicates the ‘off’ state and ‘1’ represents the ‘on’ state.
-Hence all the analog values are converted into digital binary values by an ADC.
-For example, if we have to install an alarm in our house or at some facility, whose function is to set off in case of fire or overheating.
-Our whole alarm system will be electronic but the temperature sensor will give analog values at the output after sensing the temperature.
-Therefore to convert the varying values of temperature in digital or discrete values, we have to use an analog to digital converter.
+Usually, transducers can also convert the input analog variables into currents or voltages.
+Basically, the digital numbers it uses are binary, i.e., ‘0’ and ‘1’.
+The ‘0’ indicates the ‘off’ state, and ‘1’ represents the ‘on’ state.
+Hence, an ADC converts all the analog values into digital binary values.
+For example, if we have to install an alarm in our house or at some facility whose function is to set off in case of fire or overheating, our whole alarm system will be electronic, but the temperature sensor will give analog values at the output after sensing the temperature.
+Therefore, to convert the varying values of temperature into digital or discrete values, we have to use an analog to digital converter.

 A/D Conversion Process and How ADC works ?

 Mainly, there are two steps for the analog to digital conversion:

 We can see the ADC process in the figure below: